-Plan your LUIS app with subject domain, intents and entities
+Plan your LUIS app schema with subject domain and data extraction

 Identify your domain

-A LUIS app is centered around a domain-specific topic.
-For example, you may have a travel app that performs booking of tickets, flights, hotels, and rental cars.
+A LUIS app is centered around a subject domain.
+For example, you may have a travel app that handles booking of tickets, flights, hotels, and rental cars.
 Another app may provide content related to exercising, tracking fitness efforts and setting goals.
-Identifying the domain helps you find words or phrases that are important to your domain.
+Identifying the domain helps you find words or phrases that are relevant to your domain.

 LUIS offers prebuilt domains for many common scenarios.
 Check to see if you can use a prebuilt domain as a starting point for your app.